ffverse/ffscrapr-tests/README.md

 <!-- badges: end -->

-Cached test files for ffscrapr, an R Client for Fantasy Football APIs.
+Cached test files for ffscrapr, an R API Client for Fantasy Football Platforms.
 Please see https://github.com/dynastyprocess/ffscrapr for more information.